armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

     - kubeconfigfiles/kubecfg-account01.yaml
 {{</ prism >}}

- * Note: If you prefer not to include this secrets under the main kustomize directory.
+ * Note: if you prefer not to include this secrets under the main kustomize directory.
 You can instead use `encryptedFile` for referring to [S3 secrets]({{< ref "secrets-s3#referencing-secrets" >}}) or [Vault Secrets]({{< ref "secrets-vault#referencing-secrets"  >}}) and leave the
    `kubeconfigs-secret` file list as empty in the main kustomization file: